Action Alert: Aquatic Invasives and the Erie Canal (Round Goby)

-Protect the Hudson River from Aquatic Invasive Species: Ask Governor Hochul to take action to stop invasive species from entering the Hudson River through the Erie Canal!
+Ask Governor Hochul to take action to stop invasive species from entering the Hudson River through the Erie Canal.

 The Erie Canal and Mohawk River have become a thoroughfare for invasive species to enter the Hudson River Watershed from the Great Lakes.
-Most recently, the round goby, which is native to Eurasian fresh and marine waters, were discovered in the Hudson River in July 2021 when DEC Marine Fisheries captured four downstream of the Troy dam and have now been documented as far south as Marlboro.
+Most recently, the round goby, which is native to Eurasian fresh and marine waters, was discovered in the Hudson River in July 2021 when DEC Marine Fisheries captured four downstream of the Troy dam and have now been documented as far south as Marlboro.

 Gobies are voracious feeders, consuming mussels, small invertebrates, and the eggs of native species.
 Competing with native species for food and habitat, adult gobies also take over the nearshore spawning areas of native species, and have high reproductive potential, spawning every 20 days during spawning season.